Thomas

 Publications and Academic Contributions

 Prof. Kishore has published extensively in national and international journals, with over 30 peer-reviewed papers covering topics such as early childhood intervention, intellectual disabilities, autism spectrum disorder, and mental health in low—and middle-income countries.
-He has also contributed to several book chapters on intellectual disabilities and developmental delays, further cementing his status as a thought leader in the field.
+He has also contributed to several book chapters on intellectual disabilities and developmental delays, further cementing his status as a thought leader.

 Professional Affiliations